NOW Broadband setup checklist

 Don’t have your Hub yet, or don’t have the packaging anymore?
 Check the welcome letter we sent when you signed up to NOW Broadband.

-You can also find the date you broadband will start working by using our online order tracker.
+You can also find the date you broadband will start working in Orders & appointments.

 Keep in mindYour broadband could start working any time up till midnight of the date on your Hub packaging.